Factory Harley Radio Integration Secrets for ‘14 & Up

 Issues that need to be addressed

 - Frequency response.
 Harley loads wild EQ curves into the factory radio that you the user have no control over.
-This makes simply adding speakers and an amplifier alone a total disaster.
+This makes simply adding speakers and an amplifier alone without the correct Harley specific parts a total disaster.

 - Resistive load.
 When you remove the factory speakers and instead feed the radio output to an aftermarket amplifier or sound processor, the radio has no load and the output becomes unbalanced.
-A special resistive load needs to go between the radio and the next device.
+A special resistive load needs to go between the radio and the next device (amplifier or processor).

 - Signal voltage.
 The output of the factory radio is designed to drive speakers directly.
-Before feeding that signal to an amplifier or sound processor you need to make sure that the device is either designed for speaker level or you need to step the signal down first with a high to low level converter.
+Before feeding that signal to an amplifier or sound processor you need to make sure that the device is designed for speaker level.
+All good amplifiers and processors are designed for direct speaker level signal input.
+If you are dealing with an amp or processor that requires a high to low level signal adapter, you are likely dealing with the wrong equipment.
+This is a major red flag!

 The Quick Rundown